TD22057/insteon-mqtt/README.md

   scene is triggered.
 - Supported Insteon devices (future devices will be easy to add, these are just the set I currently own and can easily test).
-  - On/off switches (lamp modules, appliance modules, outlets)
+  - On/off switches (lamp modules, appliance modules, outlets, etc.)
   - Dimmer switches (lamp modules, dimmer switches, etc.)
+  - FanLinc dimmer and fan controller
+  - Mini-remotes (4 and 8 button battery remotes)
   - Motion sensors
-  - Mini-remotes
   - Smoke bridge
 - Automatically link new devices to the modem.
 The system will correctly link all the Insteon groups for a device (like the smoke